ReCalles/py4e-specialization-coursera/course2-python-data-structures/README.md

     * **Sub-folders within `assignments/` (Optional):** Consider `assignments/week_7/`, `assignments/week_8/` for further organization.

 * ### `data/`
-    (Optional, but highly recommended for this course!)
      This folder can store sample data files (e.g., `.txt`, `.csv`) that are used as input for your assignments or scripts, especially for file handling exercises.
     * *Example Files:* `mbox-short.txt`, `words.txt`, `sample_data.csv`.

 ## 3. How to Use This Content